mkdocs/mkdocs/docs/user-guide/configuration.md

 An integer value that defines the minimum length for a search query.
-By default searches shorter than 3 chars in length are ignored as search result quality with short search terms is poor.
+By default searches shorter than 3 chars in length are ignored as search result quality with short search terms are poor.
 However, for some use cases (such as documentation about Message Queues which might generate searches for 'MQ') it may be preferable to set a shorter limit.